wp-plugins/lowermedia-sticky-js-menus/readme.txt

-=== LowerMedia Sticky.js Menu's ===
+=== LowerMedia Sticky.js Menus ===
 Contributors: hawkeye126
 Donate link: http://lowermedia.net/
-Tags: js, sticky.js, multisite, navigation
-Requires at least: 3.0.1
+Tags: js, sticky.js, multisite, navigation, headers, jquery, menu Requires at least: 3.0.1
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 3.0.0
+Stable tag: 3.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).
+Sticky Headers, Menus, Widgets, Anything!
+WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky (will 'stick' to top of screen when rolled over).
+You can actually make html object sticky via plugin settings!

 == Description ==

-WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).
+Sticky Headers, Menus, Widgets, Anything!
+WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky (will 'stick' to top of screen when rolled over).
+You can actually make html object sticky via plugin settings!

 Activate and make your primary menu sticky!
 Sticky means having your navigation always visible, the nav fixes itself to the top of the page.